 Vaccinated people travelling internationally do not need to get a COVID-19 test before leaving, the CDC said, unless the destination country requires it.

-For travelers arriving into the US, vaccinated people should still get a negative COVID-19 test before boarding a flight, and be tested three to five days after arrival.
+For travelers arriving in the US, vaccinated people should still get a negative COVID-19 test before boarding a flight, and be tested three to five days after arrival.
 They do not need to quarantine.

 Fully vaccinated people can: